 This service allows people, especially first-time parents, to feel at ease and guided on how to style or purchase necessary accessories for their children.
 It’s a considerate and helpful gesture that also helps to connect the brand to its customers intimately.

-Debenhams has stepped up its retail game by offering a personalized shopping experience online and offering activity packages that people can directly purchase from their website.
+Debenhams has stepped up its retail game by offering a personalized shopping experience online and activity packages that people can purchase directly from their website.

 These activities are focused on creating meaningful experiences such as a mother and daughter makeover and photoshoot, afternoon tea for two, a helicopter ride, and more.
 It’s an innovative feature that makes the retail company stand out.

 The retail industry thrives on three vital things: high-quality products, excellent customer experience, and a unique shopping experience.
-To be successful, you need to do those things well and unify them with strong branding and visual design.
+To succeed, you must do those things well and unify them with strong branding and visual design.

 Design Done Better